 Discover Space: A Cosmic Journey is coming to the Laramie County Library this winter!
-Between December 27 and March 27 you can journey through interactive digital components and panels full of space information with this traveling science museum.
+The exhibit will be here until March 27 you can journey through interactive digital components and panels full of space information with this traveling science museum.
 You’ll have three whole months to come and explore, but don’t wait until the last minute – when it’s gone, it’s gone and won’t be back!
 It will move on to the last of the nine U.S. libraries awarded hosting privileges.
 (Yes, YOUR library is one of a select group chosen through a very competitive application process!)

 Do you remember all those solar eclipse glasses we sold at the library?
 (6,000 to be exact!
 Thank you!)
 The proceeds from the glasses allowed us to purchase a 10” Dobsonian telescope!
-On January 31 we’ll roll it out and you’ll have a chance to look at the total lunar eclipse through this powerful telescope.
-Galileo Orion (we gave the telescope a name, and we call it “Leo” for short) will be rolled out for many other programs for youth and adults, and Leo will also head out east in March for an event at the Pine Bluffs Branch Library.
+Galileo Orion (we gave the telescope a name, and we call it “Leo” for short) will be rolled out for many programs for youth and adults, and Leo will also head out east in March for an event at the Pine Bluffs Branch Library.

 One of the best ways for students to experience Discover Space is to bring your classroom or group of 10 people or more (homeschool, Girl Scouts, Boy Scouts, 4-H, etc.) into the library for a guided tour.
 Fill out a tour request form here.
 Discover Space is designed to fulfill science subject standards and the exhibit’s creators, our friends at the Space Science Institute, have provided a nifty guide (available on the tour link) to help you prepare for the experience.
 We’ll also have exhibit maps available for self-guided tours.